Door lock motor failure

 Step 1

-Disconnect power to the oven at the circuit breaker before doing anything else, since you’ll be working near wiring and a high-voltage motor assembly.
-The two failure signatures that point to a lock motor problem are the door refusing to lock when you initiate self-clean, or the door staying locked once the cycle finishes — both indicate the motor isn’t completing its rotation.
-Confirming the symptom before disassembly saves you from chasing unrelated causes like a faulty door switch or control board.
+First things first: disconnect power to the oven at the circuit breaker.
+You’ll be working close to wiring and a high-voltage motor assembly.
+The two main symptoms pointing to a lock motor issue are the door not locking during the self-clean initiation, or staying locked after the cycle ends.
+Confirming these symptoms before taking anything apart saves you from chasing false leads, like a faulty door switch or control board.

 Step 2

-Let the oven cool for a minimum of two hours after a self-clean cycle before touching any internal components, because the cavity can exceed 900°F during cleaning and surfaces stay dangerously hot well after the cycle ends.
-Rushing this step also risks burning the wiring harness or warping the plastic latch housing when you reach in.
-If the door is stuck locked, this cooling period is mandatory anyway — the thermal lock mechanism won’t release until the oven drops to a safe temperature.
+Let the oven cool down for at least two hours after a self-clean cycle before touching anything inside.
+The cavity can exceed 900°F during cleaning, and surfaces remain dangerously hot for a while after.
+If the door is locked, you’ll need this cooling period anyway, since the thermal lock won’t release until the oven cools to a safe temperature.

 Step 3